How To Behave On Set

 When the AD calls “PICTURE UP” repeat the message in a loud, clear voice so that everyone knows that the camera is about to roll.
 If you’re carrying a cell phone make sure it’s turned off.

-When the camera is rolling, use hand signals and pantomime to alert people approaching the set that a “TAKE “is in progress.
-Rotating your index finger in a circle is a universally understood signal for “ROLLING” – simulating the take up reel in the camera.
+When the camera is rolling, use hand signals to alert people approaching the set that a “TAKE “is in progress.
+Rotating your index finger in a circle is a universally understood signal for “ROLLING” – simulating the take-up reel in the camera.

 When the director calls “CUT” repeat the message so people will know they can resume working.